 Getting an autistic child to sleep in their own bed takes TIME and consistent effort.
 In some cases, it takes a very long time.
 Use a gradual, behavior-based sleep training method to see change.
 Just expect it to take a lot of effort, patience, and practice before things change.

-Of the parents I talked to, most recommended using a fading technique, like this one.
+Of the parents I talked to, most recommended using a fading technique, like this fading technique.